pimsmath/m2pi.ca/content/authors/eneye/_index.md

 tags:
 - '2022'
 ---
 I have a Ph.D. degree in Mathematics from the University of Saskatchewan, and my advisor is Jenna Rajchgot.
-I had a Bachelor of Science degree in Mathematics from the Federal University of Agriculture, Abeokuta, Nigeria, and two master’s degrees in Mathematics; one from the African Institute for Mathematical Sciences, South Africa (AIMS) affiliated with the Department of Mathematics & Applied Mathematics, University of Cape Town, and the other from the Department of Mathematics and Statistics, University of Saskatchewan, under the supervision of Murray Bremner.
-I am passionate about Mathematics; I love it and I'd like to be better at it.
+I am passionate about Mathematics; I love it and I’d like to be better at it.

 Currently seeking a postdoctoral position.